 Engine Lubrication, Part VI

-Lubrication plays an important part in the life of the engine and during maintenance it will be replaced.
-On certified aircraft the pilot can only replenish it.
+Lubrication plays an important part in the life of the engine and during maintenance it will be replaced with fresh oil.
+On certified aircraft the pilot can only refill it.
 Without oil the engine would fail within minutes, keeping a watchful eye during flight is therefore important.

 Having a basic understanding of engine oil is a must for the professional and private pilot, here we can only scratch on the surface of a very interesting subject.